-Import Processed Point Cloud to Generate Point Cloud Model and Configure Trajectory
+Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

-In this workflow, you can import processed point cloud data to generate a point cloud model and configure trajectories.
+In this workflow, you can import processed point cloud to generate a point cloud model and configure the trajectory.

-Under the Import processed point cloud workflow in target object editor, click Select, and then set the target object name to enter the configuration process.
-The overall process is shown below.
+Under the Import processed point cloud workflow in the target object editor, click Select, and set the target object name to enter the configuration process.
+The overall configuration process is shown in the figure below.

 -